grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 These two names can be whatever you want.
 However, there is a naming convention that they often follow.
 You don’t have to follow this convention, but you should understand it when you see it.

 Here’s how the naming convention works: first, think about what type of event you are listening for.
-In our example, the event type was “click.”
+In our example, the event type was "click."

-If you are listening for a “click” event, then you name your event handler handleClick.
-If you are listening for a “keyPress” event, then you name your event handler handleKeyPress:
+If you are listening for a "click" event, then you name your event handler handleClick.
+If you are listening for a "keyPress" event, then you name your event handler handleKeyPress:

 ```javascript
 class MyClass extends React.Component {